ANUcybernetics/imaginative-restoration/README.md

   `REPLICATE_API_TOKEN` environment variable (so that the calls to the [Replicate](https://replicate.com)-hosted AI models will succeed)

+- set up a camera (or other video source) to feed into the app

 ## Repo structure

 This repo contains the software for the installation.
 Code in this repo by